 Kendrick has a weird, nasally voice that a lot of people can't stand.
 Fair enough.
 So many people proclaim his brilliance that you feel like you have to purposefully downplay his talent to even things out.
 I get it.
 Still, even with all that considered, I frankly don't see how anyone can deny that the man's an extraordinary talent.
 That doesn't mean he's THE GREATEST EVERYONE ELSE IS TERRIBLE AAAAHHHHH!!!!, think the pyramid structure, but I've listened to a lot of hip-hop in my life, and I'm completely confident that I'm not exaggerating when I say from a purely emcee skill level, "Sing About Me" is one of the most incredible songs I've ever heard.

 The concept?
 The delivery?
 The way he inhabits three different voices and weaves together their stories into the concept?
 I could write a novel about that song alone, and he's got a lot more like it.
 He's far from flawless, but I don't know...this is art and it's subjective, but if you can listen to that and not at least respect the man's raw talent...man....are you sure you have a functioning brain and soul?

-OD and Section80 absolutely count when we're talking Kendrick's status, but the truth is it really didn't have that much impact.
-It's the album that got Kendrick to the point where we could make GKMC and really make a splash.
+OD and Section80 absolutely count when we're talking Kendrick's status, but the truth is neither album really impacted.
+They merely got Kendrick to the point where we could make GKMC and really make a splash.
 So really, he's only had one album in the public spotlight, and that's not going to give him a lot of leverage when he's sitting at that proverbial table with the big boys.

 Related thought experiment: If Kendrick tragically dies tomorrow, how does that affect how we see his legacy and status?